Resource Interchange File Format

 Resource Interchange File Format (RIFF) is a generic file container format for storing data in tagged chunks.
 It is primarily used for audio and video, though it can be used for arbitrary data.

-The Microsoft implementation is mostly known through container formats like AVI, ANI and WAV, which use RIFF as their basis.
+The Microsoft implementation is mostly known through the container formats AVI, ANI and WAV, which use RIFF as their basis.

 History

 RIFF was introduced in 1991 by Microsoft and IBM and used as the default format for Windows 3.1 multimedia files.
 It is based on Interchange File Format introduced by Electronic Arts in 1985 on the Amiga.
 IFF uses the big-endian convention of the Amiga's Motorola 68000 CPU, but in RIFF multi-byte integers are stored in the little-endian order of the x86 processors used in IBM PC compatibles.
 A RIFX format, which is big-endian, was also introduced.

 In 2010 Google introduced the WebP picture format, which uses RIFF as a container.